ESCOMP/ESMStandardNames/StandardNamesRules.rst

    ``[variable]_at_top_interfaces`` is defined on `n` points, and ``[variable]_at_bottom_interfaces`` is defined on `n` points.

 #.
 By default, *mixing_ratio* refers to mass mixing ratios.
-The long name should
+The description should
    explicitly specify that it refers to the *mass* mixing ratio.
    Mass mixing ratios should contain information regarding with respect to what quantity they are defined, and options are *wrt_dry_air*,